 In a large mixing bowl, combine chocolate chips, butter, pecans, marshmallow creme and vanilla extract.

-In a large cooking pot, combine sugar and evaporated milk.
+In a large heavy bottom cooking pot, combine sugar and evaporated milk.

 Bring to a boil over high heat.

 Once mixture starts to boil, reduce heat to medium high and stirring constantly, let it boil for exactly 9 minutes.

-Remove from heat and stir in chocolate chip mixture.
+Remove from heat and pour into chocolate chip mixture.

 Stir well until melted.

 Pour mixture into 9x13 pan and let cool.

 Use foil to remove from pan and cut into cubes.

 5 Easy Dinner Ideas for Busy Weeknights